 If You’re About to Take on More Debt

-If you’re thinking about credit card churning, wait until after you secure that all-important loan, or at least wait until your loan is approved, your payments are underway and your monthly budget adjusts to the debt increases.
+If you’re thinking about credit card churning, wait until after you secure that all-important loan or at least wait until your loan is approved, your payments are underway, and your monthly budget adjusts to the debt increases.

 If You Don’t Use a Credit Card That Often

 Not over-using a credit card shows reserve, discipline, and smarts.
 However, your lack of credit card usage may not make sense for a credit card churn.
 In some cases, credit cards will only grant you rewards if you spend a certain amount of money, which means increasing your spending (and your debt).
+You might feel “obligated” to use plastic more than you would otherwise.

 If You’re Already Earning Rewards on Your Credit Cards